 Donorbox is a powerful fundraising software that is simple to set up and seamlessly embeds into your website.
 It features a cutting-edge donation system that attracts recurring donations (which we all know is the bread and butter of nonprofits)!

 Donorbox features a fast, multi-step checkout and integrated employer-donation matching.
-You can also add a donation thermometer and so much more.
+You can also add a fundraising thermometer on your Squarespace site with Donorbox.

 Donorbox’s embeddable donation forms support donor-controlled recurring donations(weekly or monthly or quarterly or annual).
 Donors can enjoy a variety of payment methods (card payments, ACH, PayPal)).
 And you have access to Donorbox’s powerful custom form builder.